Rick Wakeman: 1988–1997: ABWH, third and fourth Yes runs, Phantom Power, and The Piano Album

 In October 1992, Wakeman embarked on a world tour with a four-piece group of Fernandez, guitarist and bassist Alan Thomson, and his son Adam Wakeman on additional keyboards.
 The tour lasted until 1994, and was organised as Wakeman wished to tour with a second keyboardist to "free [him] up to do more things" on stage.
 The tour marked the release of Wakeman with Wakeman, an album of keyboard compositions written and performed by the pair.
 They released No Expense Spared in 1993, Romance of the Victorian Age in 1994, and Vignettes in 1996.
 In 1993, Wakeman's financial situation took an unexpected turn when he was demanded to pay almost £70,000 to the Inland Revenue for interest charges and unpaid penalties related to tax he had paid for the preceding six years.
 He later wrote: "With help from Brian Lane's office and Yes's accountants, in my signing away all publishing income from everything I had ever written ...
 Twenty-two years' work had vanished in the three seconds it had taken to sign my name."
 Wakeman credits his 1993 appearance on the evening talk show Danny Baker After All as a turning point in his television career, after he told a story about being arrested in Moscow for smuggling a KGB uniform out of the country.

 In mid-1995, Wakeman became involved with Phillip Gandey's family circus entertainment project Cirque Surreal, writing and recording "timeless" pieces to enhance the show's various characters.
 The show was initially held at the Brighton Festival, and Wakeman went out to perform it live with his band at other venues, including the Cheltenham Festival.
 Around the same time, Wakeman scored the soundtrack to Bullet to Beijing, a made-for-television film starring Michael Caine and Jason Connery.
-He also scoreed its sequel, Midnight in Saint Petersburg.
-Also in 1995, Wakeman played keyboards on Ozzy Osbourne's album Ozzmosis.
+He also scored its sequel, Midnight in Saint Petersburg.
+Also in 1995, Wakeman played Mellotron on two songs of Ozzy Osbourne's album Ozzmosis, "Perry Mason" and "I Just Want You".

 In the summer of 1995, Wakeman agreed to return to Yes which marked his fourth time in the group and the return of the "classic" line-up.
 They worked on new studio material and performed live shows in 1996 which was released on Keys to Ascension (1996) and Keys to Ascension 2 (1997).
 In March 1997, Wakeman staged the North American premiere of The New Gospels for five dates after it was reworked and extended into a two-hour oratorio with a 30-piece choir, in 1994.
 The concerts were free with donations to ASSIST.
 Wakeman left Yes in May 1997 before he could tour with them, due to scheduling conflicts and lack of coordination between the artists' management.
 In June 1997, Wakeman became the host of the stand-up comedy television show Live at Jongleurs.
 Later in 1997, his 20-minute choral piece "Noah", written for the English Chamber Choir, premiered in London.
 Wakeman performed the piece with the choir once more in 2011.